kakulab/CSP2024/README.md

 After the pipeline has finished, change into the diff_expr_analysis directory and use the `edgeR_analysis.R` script as a basis for differential expression analysis in R.

-# For data integration in R
+# For functional analysis in R
 We utilized AnnotationForge to generate a GO database of *C. albicans* in a format compatible with BioConductor.
 Subsequently, we utilized the data available at http://www.candidagenome.org/download/homology/ to map gene IDs between *C. albicans* and *C. auris*.
 All functional analyses were performed using *C. albicans* GIDs.
 Please find example script for AnnotationForge in the file: `to_generate_C.albicansOrgDB.R`